-Today is another hot one and I’ll be grabbing one of these from the freezer when I get home today.
+Today is another hot one so I’ll be grabbing one of these from the freezer when I get home today.
 These surprising fudgesicles still taste like your childhood favorites.
-Like all recipes in The Great Vegan Bean Book it is chock full of beans.
-One of my favorite chapters is the dessert chapter and there are lots of chocolate recipes for Cheryl!
+Like all recipes in The Great Vegan Bean Book, it is chock full of beans.
+One of my favorite chapters is the dessert chapter, and there are lots of chocolate recipes for Cheryl!

 Here are the other dessert recipes from the book:

 - Double Chocolate Devil’s Food Cookies

 - Pecan Chocolate Chip Chickpea Cookies

 - Black Bean Fudgesicles